DEFRA/software-development-standards/docs/guides/docker_guidance.md

 - **Pin the base image** with `ARG PARENT_VERSION` and use the same version for both stages. `3.1.1-node24.18.0` is the current Node 24 (LTS) Defra base at the time of writing.
 Check [defra-docker-node](https://github.com/DEFRA/defra-docker-node) for the latest.
 - **Use `npm ci`, not `npm install`.** `npm ci` installs exactly what is in `package-lock.json`, giving reproducible builds.
 Use `npm ci --omit=dev` in production to exclude dev dependencies.
-- **No `LABEL uk.gov.defra...` lines are needed.** The base images already carry their provenance labels.
 - **Set `ENV TZ`** so container timestamps match the expected timezone.

-Front-end services that build client-side assets (for example with Vite) should add an intermediate build stage between `development` and `production` that runs the asset build, and copy the built output into the production stage.

 ## Security best practices